 These insights will help marketing know who to target and sales know who to prioritize.

-If the data in your CRM isn’t accurate and up-to-date, these reports won’t display accurate findings.
-So, it’s essential that your marketing and sales teams are staying on top of updating contact properties.
+Salesforce reports can significantly impact your revenue strategy.
+However, the utility of these reports is dependent on data integrity.
+If the data in your CRM isn’t accurate and up-to-date, these reports won’t be able to provide accurate findings.
+Hence, it’s crucial that your marketing and sales teams stay vigilant in updating contact properties.

 Beth is a Senior Manager of Revenue Operations at New Breed and specializes in optimizing how processes and platforms support revenue growth.